N. T. Rama Rao: Fight for democracy restoration

-Peeved by the unilateral decision of governor in dismissing his government, without giving him a chance to prove his majority, Rama Rao relaunched his Chaitanya Ratham campaign, this time campaigning for the restoration of democracy by mobilizing the support of people and various anti-Congress political parties in the country including the Janata Party (JP), the Bharatiya Janata Party (BJP), and the National Conference (NC).
+Peeved by the unilateral decision of governor in dismissing his government, without giving him a chance to prove his majority, Rama Rao relaunched his Chaitanya Ratham campaign, this time campaigning for the restoration of democracy by mobilising the support of people and various anti-Congress political parties in the country including the Janata Party (JP), the Bharatiya Janata Party (BJP), and the National Conference (NC).
 During the one-month crisis, the MLAs supporting Rama Rao were secured in a secret place to avoid horse-trading.
 This was achieved with the support of Ramakrishna Hegde, Janata party chief minister of the neighbouring Karnataka state.
 Ramakrishna Hegde moved all the TDP MLAs to a budget hotel, Das Prakash, in Mysuru (Mysore), as Congress was known for poaching MLAs.
 This was the first time in Indian politics that MLAs were secured at a safe place from poaching.
-Also, due to mobilization of several political parties and the people and widespread publicity by press, Indira Gandhi unwillingly removed governor Ramlal and appointed a Congress veteran, Shankar Dayal Sharma, to pave the way for restoring Rao.
+Also, due to mobilisation of several political parties and the people and widespread publicity by press, Indira Gandhi unwillingly removed governor Ramlal and appointed a Congress veteran, Shankar Dayal Sharma, to pave the way for restoring Rao.
 Sharma put pressure on Nadendla to prove his majority as quickly as possible.
 The assembly was convened on 11 September 1984, four days ahead of deadline.
 TDP MLAs returned to Hyderabad a day before the session to participate in the assembly.
 During the three days, the house was forced to be adjourned as the pro Bhaskar Rao MLAs and MIM MLAs shouted slogans abusing NTR and caused unrest.
 The pro team speaker resigned.
 Bandhs were observed in the state and a Bharat bandh was also called by the national non congress(I) parties which rallied behind NTR.